FleekHQ/space-sdk/CONTRIBUTING.md

 All active development goes to the `master` branch.
 When a release is about to made, a branch should be created from the `master` branch with the name format `release/v*.*.*` (replace `*.*.*`) with the actual release version.

-Open a PR with the new version release branch.
-This PR should have commits updating the `CHANGELOG.md` file with changes being introduced in this version.
-It should also bump up the version of the package (inside `lerna.json`).
-Merging this PR and pushing a tag would trigger the CI to create a new release with the version and changelog.
+- Open a PR with the new version release branch.
+This PR should have commits updating the `CHANGELOG.md` file with changes that is being introduced in this version.
+- In this PR, You should have also bumped up the version of the packages (inside `lerna.json`) using the npm command `npm run bumpversion <new-version>`.
+- Merging this PR and pushing a tag would trigger the CI to create and publish new release with the version and changelog.